Panama has been called a halfway house for American expats… but I disagree.

 Mexico is typically thought of as a primo retirement destination—which it is—but plenty of expats here are also making a living and raising families.
 Many start businesses, including schools, restaurants, bars, real estate services, franchises, and more.
 Or they work remotely, consulting online for U.S. or European clients.

 Already an affordable place to live, Mexico is even more so right now thanks to the current exchange rate between the peso and the U.S. dollar.
-Coming from Panama (which uses the U.S. dollar) for my recent scouting trip on Mexico’s Yucatán coast, I found that my greenbacks went further than I expected.
+Coming from Panama (which uses the U.S. dollar) for my recent scouting trip on Mexico’s Yucatán coast, I found that my greenbacks went far indeed.
 I rarely spent more than US$15 on a meal and drinks, even though I was usually eating in tourist hotspots, and decent hotels can be found for less than US$30 a night.
 Expats tell me that outside the tourist zones you can get a great dinner for US$10.
-Medical care is significantly less costly than north of the border, as is the overall cost of living.

 Safety is a concern for many when they think of Mexico, but this is a huge country (about three times the size of Texas) and the drug cartels are active only in parts.